An SDP method for Fractional Semi-infinite Programming Problems with SOS-convex polynomials: Numerical experiments

 \section{Numerical experiments}

-In this section, we present some numerical experiments to illustrate the behavior of our SDP relaxations method for computing lower bounds of $r^{\star}$ in \eqref{FMP}.
-We use the software {\sf Yalmip} \cite{YALMIP} and call the SDP solver SeDuMi \cite{Sturm99} to implement and solve the resulting SDP problems \eqref{eq::f*rduallower}.
-The standard semidefinite representation \eqref{eq::sdr} of $\Lambda_k$ can be easily generated using {\sf Yalmip}.
-For $m=2$ and $3$, we can draw $\Lambda_k$ using the software package {\sf Bermeja} \cite{Bermeja}.
-All numerical experiments in the sequel were carried out on a PC with 8-Core Intel i7 3.8 GHz CPUs and 8G RAM.
+In this section, we present some numerical experiments to illustrate the behavior of our SDP relaxation method for computing lower bounds of $r^{\star}$ in \eqref{FMP}.
+All numerical experiments in the sequel were carried out on a PC with 4-Core Intel i5 2GHz CPUs and 16G RAM.
+A rudimentary Matlab code of our relaxation method and the experiment data can be downloaded at \url{https://github.com/FengGuo2022/FSIPPsolve}.

-In practice, to implement the SDP relaxations \eqref{eq::f*rduallower}, we need compute effectively the integrals $\int_{\Y}y^{\beta}\ud y$, $\beta\in\N^n$ to get the linear matrix inequality representation of $\ckd{k}$ as mentioned in Section \ref{sec::pre}.
-Here we list four cases of $\Y$ for which these integrals can be obtained either explicitly in closed form or numerically: \begin{itemize} \item $\Y=[-1, 1]^n$.
+In practice, to implement the SDP relaxations \eqref{eq::f*rlower} and \eqref{eq::f*rduallower}, we need compute effectively the integrals $\int_{\Y}y^{\beta}\ud\nu(y)$, $\beta\in\N^n$ to get the linear matrix inequality representation of $\ckd{k}$ as mentioned in Section \ref{sec::pre}.
+Here we list four cases of $\Y$ for which these integrals can be obtained either explicitly in closed form or numerically: \begin{itemize} \item For $\Y=[-1, 1]^n$, we fix $\nu$ to be the Lebesgue measure on $\Y$.
 It is clear that